 There is hereby established a University at Pueblo, to be known as Colorado State University-Pueblo, which shall be a regional, comprehensive university with moderately selective admissions standards.
 The University shall offer a broad array of baccalaureate programs with a strong professional focus and a firm grounding in the liberal arts and sciences.
-The University shall also offer selected masters-level graduate programs.
+The University shall also offer a limited number of graduate programs.
 (Colorado Statutes 23-31.5-101)